ignc-research/arena-rosnav/README.md

 * Testing a variety of planners (learning based and model based) within specific scenarios in test mode

 * Modular structure for extension of new functionalities and approaches

+### Recent Updates

+- 26.01.2021: Added Scenario Tasks: generate your own scenario by specifying a scenario.json

 ### Documentation & References
 * How to use flatland: http://flatland-simulator.readthedocs.io